bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 =====================  =======  =================================================
 name                   type     description
 =====================  =======  =================================================
-alias                  object   These specify the aliases of a bug that can be
+alias                  string   The alias for the bug that can be used instead of
-                                used instead of a bug number when acessing this bug.
-To set these, you should pass an object as the value.
-The object may contain the following
-                                items:

-                                * ``add`` (array) Aliases to add to this field.
-                                * ``remove`` (array) Aliases to remove from this field.
-If the aliases are not already in the field, they will be ignored.
-                                * ``set`` (array) An exact set of aliases to set this field to, overriding the current value.
-                                  If you specify ``set``, then ``add`` and ``remove`` will be ignored.

-                                You can only set this if you are modifying a single bug.
-If there is more than one bug specified in ``ids``, passing in a value for ``alias`` will cause an error to be thrown.

-                                For backwards compatibility, you can also
-                                specify a single string.
-This will be treated as if you specified the set key above. assigned_to            string   The full login name of the user this bug is assigned to. blocks                 object   (Same as ``regressed_by`` below)
+                                a bug number when accessing this bug.
+Must be unique in all of this Bugzilla. assigned_to            string   The full login name of the user this bug is assigned to. blocks                 object   (Same as ``regressed_by`` below)